nuagenetworks/nuage-metroae/Documentation/UPGRADE.md

 ./metro-ansible vsd_ha_upgrade_predeploy_3.yml -vvvv
 ```

-At this point, the new vsd_node3 is up and running, but t has not yet been configured.
+At this point, the new vsd_node3 is up and running, but it has not yet been configured.
 If you experience a failure in this step, execute the playbook vsd_ha_upgrade_destroy_3.yml to delete the new node.
 Then retry the step.

 9. Run deploy on vsd_node3